Instructors

 His work is held in the National Gallery of Victoria, the State Library of Victoria, the Monash Gallery of Art, the Australian Embassy Washington USA, and many regional galleries and private collections throughout Australia.

 He has recently had solo exhibitions in Melbourne and Sydney, and group exhibitions in Melbourne, Canberra, Florence, Rovereto and Buenos Aires.
-He will be exhibiting at Gold Street Studio Gallery in 2011.
+He will be exhibiting at Gold Street Studios Gallery later in 2013.

 David has been awarded a Life Time Contribution Award by Parks Victoria, and an Honorary Life Membership of the Victorian National Parks Association for is lasting influence on nature conservation in Victoria through photography. visit his website